Anyone over 18 and liable to pay Council Tax can make a claim for Council Tax Support.

 - The level of support will alter if you have capital between £6,000/£10,000 and £16,000.

 5. War pensions are ignored when working out the level of support

 6. There will be a minimum level of support.
 If you were to get less than £1 a week, your bill will not be reduced.
 This only applies to people of working age.

 7. Child Benefit is not counted

 8. There is the ability to award a discretionary reduction if the council considers someone needs extra support in exceptional circumstances.

-The council is required to review the scheme annually and consulted on how the scheme should look from 1 April 2017.
-The final scheme for the year commencing 1 April 2017 was determined by the council in December 2016 and is published below, together with the outcome of the consultation.
+The council is required to review the scheme annually and has decided to make no changes to the scheme from 1 April 2018.
+The final scheme for the year commencing 1 April 2018 was determined by the council in November 2017 and is published below.

 Let us know of any changes to your circumstances.